MolSSI-Education/python-data-analysis/_episodes/02-pandas.md

 ---
-title: "Working with pandas dataframes"
+title: "Using pandas for data analysis"
 teaching: 0
 exercises: 0
 questions:
-- "Key question (FIXME)"
+- "What is pandas?"
+- "How do I access data in a pandas dataframe?"
 objectives:
 - "First learning objective.
 (FIXME)"
 keypoints: